manjupaul/manjupaul.github.io/source/_posts/How-to-make-Egg-Bhurji.md

 tags:
 - egg
 ---
 Recently I have been searching on the internet on how egg bhurji is made.
-There are a lot of recipes with scores of variations.
+There are a lot of recipes with scores of variations.<!-- more -->
 The literal translation of "Egg Bhurji" is "Scrambled Eggs", but I say egg bhurji is just egg bhurji and not "scrambled eggs".
 Here is a recipe, with my tasty variations.
 Try this out, I am confident that your taste buds will not get disappointed.

 {% blockquote Anton Ego, &nbsp; - Ratatouille %}